DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 There are different types of metric widgets.
 The most commonly used are [timeseries](https://docs.datadoghq.com/dashboards/widgets/timeseries/), [query value](https://docs.datadoghq.com/dashboards/widgets/query_value/), and [tables](https://docs.datadoghq.com/dashboards/widgets/table/).

-For more information on the available widget types, see the [dashboards widget documentation](https://docs.datadoghq.com/dashboards/widgets/).
+For more information on the available widget types, see the [list of supported dashboard widgets](https://docs.datadoghq.com/dashboards/widgets/).

 !!! note
     Metric widgets usually have a timeframe of 4 hours.
 Query value widgets have the timeframe of 1 hour.